Housing & Community Development

 - Rapid Re-Housing Program (administered by the Housing and Community Development Department)

 - Housing Choice Voucher Program (administered by the Orange County Housing Authority with federal funds)

 Orange County is an entitlement community under U.S. Department of Housing and Urban Development's (HUD) HOME Investment Partnership Program.
 Under this program, local government join together to form a consortium to receive HOME funding for affordable housing.
-Orange County's consortium is made up of four members: Orange County and the towns of Chapel Hill, Carrboro and Hillsborough.
+Orange County's HOME Consortium is made up of four members: Orange County and the towns of Chapel Hill, Carrboro, and Hillsborough.

 For housing and other resources in the Orange County community, please see the Orange County Resource Guide (PDF).